New York State Department of Environmental Conservation

-Note: Changes are highlighted in green throughout the guide.
+Note: Changes are highlighted in red throughout the guide.

 - Sauger season closed statewide.